shendurelab/cfDNA/README.md

 Primary data processing of sequencing data
 ------------------------------------------

 Barcoded paired-end (PE) sequencing data was split allowing up to one substitution in the barcode sequence.
 Fragments shorter than or equal to the read length were consensus-called and adapter-trimmed.
 Remaining consensus single-end reads (SR) and the individual PE reads were aligned to the human reference genome (GRCh37, 1000 Genomes phase 2 technical reference, ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/) using the ALN algorithm in BWA v0.7.10 (Li and Durbin, 2010).
 PE reads were further processed with BWA SAMPE to resolve ambiguous placement of read pairs or to rescue missing alignments by a more sensitive alignment step around the location of one placed read end.
 Aligned SR and PE data were stored in BAM format using the samtools API (Li et al., 2009).
 BAM files for each sample were merged across lanes and sequencing runs.
 BAM files for each sample were deposited in the NCBI Gene Expression Omnibus (GEO) with accession GSE71378 (http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71378).
+Note that GEO is distributing BAM files through SRA (http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?study=SRP061633 and http://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP061633).

 Simulated reads and nucleotide frequencies
 ------------------------------------------